gretard/sonar-sql-plugin/docs/customRulesSetup.md

 ### Usage ###
-To use custom rules, you have to define an xml file with
-- use custom rules as adhoc rules

-#### Using custom rules as adhoc rules ####
 - Create an xml file with custom rules defined, there is an [example file](https://github.com/gretard/sonar-sql-plugin/blob/master/examples/1-tsql/myExampleRepo.customRules).
 Each file defines a single repository.
 - Put custom file into your base directory of the project or you can specify absolute path to the file.
 - Run sonar scanner

 ### Creating custom rules ###
 Custom rules are defined using xml format.
 Each file should be defining a single repository using format described below.
 Attributes repoName and repoKey defines repository's name and key used by SonarQube.
 All keys should be unique.